A Trip to Santorini

-I had dipped my toes in the crisp, cool water and squealed with excitement, as the yacht sailed away.
-I couldn’t believe this moment had finally arrived.
-It was how I had dreamed about it a thousand times before.
-This was where I wanted to be on the day I turned a half a century old.
+I had dipped my toes in the crisp, cool water and squealed with excitement as the yacht sailed away.
+I couldn’t believe this moment had finally arrived, a trip to Santorini.
+It was exactly how I had dreamed about it a thousand times before.
+This was where I wanted to be on the day I turned half a century old.
 In the dream, I would be lounging on a yacht, with my toenails perfectly painted red or pink, the slimmest I had ever been.
-My view would be the color of blue, shades and shades of it.
-From deep navy, to turquoise to indigo, the shades would shimmer in my eyes like postcards from the French Riviera.
+My view would be the color of blue, shades, and shades of it.
+From deep navy to turquoise to indigo, the shades would shimmer in my eyes like postcards from the French Riviera.

 Two years later, I found the lava rock from the Greek Isles back in the corner of my oldest son’s closet.
 Cleaning out his room to make way for my teenage son to go to college was emotionally difficult and I dreaded the day that he was going to leave.
-We had finished packing up his room, loaded the car and dropped him off for his very first day of college.
-He had lived a lifetime in this room and it was sad to see him go.
+We had finished packing up his room, loaded the car, and dropped him off for his very first day of college.
+He had lived a lifetime in this room and it was sad for me and his Father to see him go.

 THAT lava rock…